aantron/ocaml.org/data/planet/janestreet/what-the-interns-have-wrought-2021-edition.md

 source:
 ---

-<p>It&rsquo;s the end of another dev internship season, and this one marked
+<p>It’s the end of another dev internship season, and this one marked
 something of a transition, since halfway through the season, NY-based interns were invited back to the recently reinvigorated office.
 Which means that many more of us got the chance to meet and hang out with